It's the summer! And evidently that means that I neglect the computer.

 Use a 6-quart slow cooker.
 I put a metal loaf pan into the slow cooker and baked the meatloaf in it (no need to add water, just put the loaf pan into the crock), but if you'd prefer to not use a loaf pan, you can just make a blob with the meat and put it directly into the crock.

 Anyhow, take the casing off of the sausage, and chop it into pieces.
 Toss it in a mixing bowl with the ground meat, all the spices and the beaten egg.
 Mix well; I always use my hands.
-Shove the meat mixture into a 9 x 5 x 3 baking pan and put this pan into an oval crockpot (or plop the meat blob into the crock all alone).
+Shove the meat mixture into a 9 x 5 x 3 baking pan and put this pan into an oval crockpot (or plop the meat blob into the

 Cover, and cook on low for 6-8 hours, or on high for 3 to 5 hours.
 You'll know the loaf is done when it's brown on the top and it starts to pull away from the sides.
 If you're not using the loaf pan, the meat will cook faster---check after 4 hours on low, 2 to 3 on high.